 Thanks for the overwhelming views of my blog post dated 18 February 2015 on how the Koreans celebrate Seollal (설날 – Lunar New Year’s Day, i.e., the 1st day of the 1st month of the lunar calendar).
 That blog post talks about the traditional ways in which the Koreans celebrate the Seollal.
 In this blog post, I will give more interesting tips about Seol (설 – Lunar New Year) and some modern ways of celebrating the Seol which can still be used even after Seollal.
 Continue reading

-12 February 2021 is Seollal (설날 – the Lunar New Year’s Day), which is one of the important festivals in South Korea.
+22 January 2023 is Seollal (설날 – the Lunar New Year’s Day), which is one of the important festivals in South Korea.
 Seollal falls on the 1st day of the 1st month of the lunar calendar and family members and relatives get together to celebrate.
 So, how do the Koreans celebrate Seollal?
 There are many interesting rituals and I will talk about some of them and the reasons behind in this blog post.
-I will also introduce the cultural activities to be held in South Korea (mainly Seoul) for both locals and foreigners during the Seollal holiday period.
 Continue reading

 In other countries, cash may be regarded as an impersonal gift and the giver may be considered as lacking sincerity in giving gifts.
 However, as you may already notice, Koreans in fact prefer gifts which are practical and so cash is an acceptable gift for a lot of occasions.
 Continue reading